vanessa-harmon/AstralAutoHaven/README.md

 # Astral Auto Haven

-Astral Auto Haven is an application for managing aspects of an automobile dealership—specifically its inventory, service center, and sales.
+Astral Auto Haven is a comprehensive application designed for the efficient management of various aspects within an automobile dealership, encompassing inventory, sales, and service center functionalities.
+The project is a collaborative effort led by two key team members:

-Team:
+Team Members:

 * Dante Burger - Service Center